alisenn/Design-Patterns/Creational Patterns/Singleton/README.md

 Singleton pattern is basically  a glorified global variable.
 Change my mind. :^)

-General suggestion is avoiding this pattern(can lead to race conditions), but there are cases where it can be useful
+Althoug it might result in race condition it can be fixed with a few lines of code. there are cases where it can be useful